 The next level of change enables an area to incrementally improve over time and requires more robust code changes.
-These changes may include restricting parking location, permitting multi-family in commercial districts, and right-sizing streets.
+These changes may include restricting parking locations, greening the streets, permitting multi-family in commercial districts, and right-sizing streets.

 Transform